Skip to section navigation Skip to main content

 Physics is the study of the natural world, based on understanding its most fundamental workings.
 Physicists explore natural systems and phenomena such as photons, quarks, atoms, solids, nanostructures, liquid crystals, superconductors, plasmas, planetary climates, stars, quasars, galaxies and black holes.
 Physics provides both a fundamental understanding of nature and contributes to technological developments in fields such as nanotechnology, semiconductors, lasers, magnetic resonance, and space exploration.

-The physics program at Colorado Mesa University offers the degree of Bachelor of Science in Physical Sciences (Physics concentration).
-This is equivalent to most four year baccalaureate degree programs in physics throughout the United States.
-The program is designed to prepare students for graduate school in physics and related sciences or careers in physics and associated technical fields.
+The physics program at Colorado Mesa University offers a Bachelor of Science in Physics degree.
+The program is designed to prepare students for graduate school in physics and related sciences or careers in physics and associated scientific and technical fields.
+Specifically the program aims to equip graduates with:

 The physics program at CMU is dedicated to providing an excellent undergraduate physics education via a welcoming and collegial environment in which students can learn in close collaboration with faculty members.
 Highlights include: